When noise annoys you

 Step 3.
 Contact council during business hours or police regarding after hours noise or if there is antisocial behaviour.

-The responsibility of enforcing noise control regulations is a shared responsibility between the Environment Protection Authority (EPA), Council, the Waterways Authority and NSW Police Force.
+The responsibility of enforcing noise control regulations is a shared responsibility between the Environment Protection Authority (EPA), Council, the Roads and Maritime Service (RMS) and NSW Police Force.

 Council manages noise complaints in accordance with the EPA guidelines for Local Government.
 Want more information on time restrictions?
-These can be found in the linked brochure 'Dealing with Neighbourhood Noise' under the Related Information heading.
+These can be found in the EPA brochure 'Dealing with Neighbourhood Noise' and Council's ‘Offensive Noise Fact Sheet' under the Related Information heading.